quicwg/base-drafts/draft-ietf-quic-http.md

 ### HEADER_ACK {#frame-header-ack}

+The HEADER_ACK frame (type=0x8) is used by header compression to ensure consistency.
+The frames are sent from the QCRAM decoder to the QCRAM encoder;
+that is, the server sends them to the client to acknowledge processing of the client's header blocks, and the client sends them to the server to acknowledge processing of the server's header blocks.

-The HEADER_ACK frame (type=0x8) is sent from the decoder to the encoder on the Control Stream when the decoder has fully processed a header block.
-It is used by the encoder to determine whether subsequent indexed representations that might reference that block are vulnerable to head-of-line blocking, and to prevent eviction races.
+The HEADER_ACK frame is sent on the Control Stream when the QCRAM decoder has fully processed a header block.
+It is used by the peer's QCRAM encoder to determine whether subsequent indexed representations that might reference that block are vulnerable to head-of-line blocking, and to prevent eviction races.
 See [QCRAM] for more details on the use of this information.

 The HEADER_ACK frame indicates the stream on which the header block was processed by encoding the Stream ID as a variable-length integer.
 The same